AztecProtocol/aztec-packages/docs/docs/guides/guides/smart_contracts/how_to_compile_contract.md

 To compile a contract using the Aztec's build of nargo.

-Run the `aztec-nargo compile` command within your [contract project folder](../writing_contracts/layout.md), which is the one that contains the `Nargo.toml` file:
+Run the `aztec-nargo compile` command within your contract project folder (the one that contains the `Nargo.toml` file):

 ```bash
 aztec-nargo compile
 ```

-This will output a JSON [artifact](./artifacts.md) for each contract in the project to a `target` folder containing the Noir ABI artifacts.
+This will output a JSON [artifact](/aztec/aztec/concepts/smart_contracts/contract_structure.md) for each contract in the project to a `target` folder containing the Noir ABI artifacts.

 :::note
 This command looks for `Nargo.toml` files by ascending up the parent directories, and will compile the top-most Nargo.toml file it finds.